You are not alone. If you or someone

 As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service providers, from our society—matters.
 It matters to help survivors fully heal and to see justice served in their case.
 It matters to foster a community that doesn’t blame survivors for what happened to them, but rather, one that meets them with compassion.
 It matters to create a society that doesn’t tolerate these crimes, to teach our children to respect and value one another.
 It matters so that future generations—instead of having to start a conversation in their communities—can join one that’s already going on.

-Our Education & Awareness programs and Policy & Advocacy programs both emerged to changed this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.
+Our Education & Awareness programs and Policy & Advocacy programs both emerged to change this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.